-- Gender: Women are more prone to the condition which is believed to be linked to pregnancy with extra weight, greater abdominal pressure, and increased blood flow.
+- Gender: Women are more prone to the condition, which is believed to be linked to pregnancy with extra weight, greater abdominal pressure, and increased blood flow.
 Hormonal fluctuations also causes blood vessels to dilate.
-Hormone replacement therapy and birth control pills seems to increase your chances of developing the condition.
+Hormone replacement therapy and birth control pills seem to increase your chances of developing the condition.

 - Obesity: More weight puts more pressure on your leg veins.
 Moderately overweight women are more likely to have varicose veins than their thinner counterparts, and the risk is tripled in obese women.

 - Sedentary Lifestyle: Lack of activity slows blood flow.

 - Occupation: Having a job that requires prolonged standing is a risk factor.
 Women who spend more than 75% of their working time standing or walking are more likely to have varicose veins than others.

 Home Remedies for Varicose Veins and SPider veins

 While it’s not possible to “cure” them, there are several home remedies for varicose and spider veins, including:

 - Movement!
 Force yourself to get up every 30 minutes to 1 hour.
 Avoid sitting still or standing for long periods.

 - Exercise!
 Exercise!
 Exercise!
 Even a daily 30-minute brisk walk can help to improve circulation, tone calf muscles, alleviate pressure, and reduce swelling—as well as support a healthy weight.